jjhelmus/nmrglue/doc/tutorial.rst

 ====================

+Detailed information about each module in nmrglue as well as the functions provided by that module can be found in the nmrglue :ref:`reference_guide` or by using Python build in help system:

+    >>> help(ng.pipe.read)

-Detailed information about each module in nmrglue as well as the functions provided by that module can be found in the nmrglue :ref:`reference_guide`.
-In addition a number of :ref:`examples-index` using nmrglue to interact with NMR data are avilable.
-Finally documentation for the following modules might be useful to users and developers of nmrglue:
+A number of :ref:`examples-index` using nmrglue to interact with NMR data are avilable.
+Finally documentation for the following packages might be useful to users of nmrglue:

 * `numpy <http://numpy.scipy.org/>`_
 * `scipy <http://www.scipy.org/>`_